 Real estate and homes for sale in Santa Cruz

 How’s the real estate market in Santa Cruz?
-View this city’s stats below, or navigate to see Capitola, Aptos, Soquel, Scotts Valley and other areas of the county.
+View this city’s stats at the Santa Cruz ReReport, or navigate to see Capitola, Aptos, Soquel, Scotts Valley and other areas of the county.